Skip to content

 Sailing in Naples

-The port of Naples is one of the largest in Italy and offers a wide range of services for yachtsmen.
+The port of Naples is one of the largest in Italy and offers many services for yachtsmen.
 Although generally accessible, sea traffic can be intense, especially in summer, making planning your arrival essential.

-Beware of currents near the docks, and sailing conditions can change rapidly, especially during storms.
+Beware of currents near docks and sailing conditions, which can change rapidly, especially during storms.
 The period from May to September is ideal for sailing, but spring and autumn can offer milder conditions with fewer tourists.

 Positano